Hold My Beer!

 Up One Man's Pass - Down ZigZag Pass

 “OK, you take the stick now, watch the wool” – and I’m the pilot!
-The wool is a little strand taped to the top of the cockpit glass outside and the trick is always to keep it straight.
-Even when you turn you keep it flying straight back – or you’re slipping sideways.
+The wool is a little strand taped to the top of the cockpit glass outside, and the trick is always to keep it straight.
+Even when you turn, you keep it flying straight back – or you’re slipping sideways.
 I watched it carefully as I turned.
 Dead straight.
 “Can you hear anything?” asks Blom from behind me.
 No, it’s so beautifully quiet, isn’t it great!
-I grin.
-“That’s because you’re going too slowly, we’re about to stall, put the stick down”, he says mildly.
+I grin and gush.
+“That’s because you’re going too slowly.
+We’re about to stall, put the stick down,” he says mildly.
 Oh.
-I push the stick forward and the wind noise increases to a whoosh.
+I push the stick forward, and the wind noise increases to a whoosh.
 Beautiful.
 Soaring up close to those cliffs – so familiar from growing up below them and climbing the mountain, yet so different seeing them from a new angle.

 Hans disagrees with Douglas Adams who said in Life, The Universe and Everything, There is an art, or rather, a knack to flying.
 The knack lies in learning how to throw yourself at the ground and miss.
 Hans says you don’t throw yourself at anything with his wings, nor do you jump off the mountain.
-You FLY OFF THE MOUNTAIN!
-He tells me how airflow works and how wings fly and then feeds us from a huge pot of stew and we sleep.
-Luckily I had been through ground school before; years before, when Colonel Harold Dennis taught me how heavy things fly in Oklahoma.
+You FLY OFF THE MOUNTAIN! he tells me.
+He also explains how airflow works and how wings fly.
+Then he feeds us from a huge pot of stew and we sleep.
+Luckily, I had been through ground school before; years before, when Colonel Harold Dennis taught me how heavy things fly in Oklahoma, with longer explanations and diagrams and a much bigger boep.

 The next morning we’re on the hillside getting air into the wing and learning to lift, turn, run and FLY!
 The first time you lift off you think No-o!
 Yesss!!

-Aitch had gone off to read her book and chill, so no pics were taken of my soaring with the eagles and the lammergeiers!
+Aitch had gone off to read her book and chill, so no pics were taken of my soaring with the eagles and the lammergeiers and the little feathers you notice next to you in a thermal.

 Wonderful, silent, wind-in-your-hair flight at last!